What is the Ozark Foothills Literacy Project (OFLP)?

 How do I track my student’s progress?

-The monthly tutor report is located on this website.
-We ask that you send in a monthly report and this can be done via the website or sent through the mail (45 Thunderbird Dr., Batesville, AR 72501).
+We ask that you send in a one page monthly report, which can be done via the website or through U.S. mail (P.O.
+Box 2624, Batesville, AR 72503).
 If you have questions about whether or not your student is progressing appropriately, please contact us.